sverrefroy/BlynkLibrary/README.md

 3. Connect the device application to the Blynk server and create a new project.
 Add a some button with a virtual pin number.

-4. Copy the authorization token for the project to the BlynkTester Program file (find the authorization varible).
-Ensure that the url is correct and start the BlynkTester application.
+4. Copy the authorization token for the project.
+Use dotnet commands to publish BlynkTester application:
+   1. Go to the BlynkTester folder.
+   2. Run "dotnet build"
+   3. Run "dotnet publish -r [rid]".
+Here [rid] is specified target platform (for example , win10-x64 (for Windows 10 x64) or linux-arm (for Raspberry pi)).
+   4. Go to the publish folder and run "./BlynkTester -a [token]".
+Here [token] is the authorization token given by the project above.

-5. If everything is ok, then if the button is pushed the client will notify us with a message.
+5. Start the device inside the smart phone application.
+If everything is ok, then if the button is pushed the client will notify us with a message.

-With this client it is possible to use the push or pull technology to read sensors or control any kind of software or hardware.
+With this client example it is possible to use the push or pull technology to read sensors or control any kind of software or hardware.